 Building on the success and momentum of the Young Lions Series, Castellanos expanded his vision and passion to raise up the next generation of jazz with the launch of Young Lions Jazz Conservatory.
 The non-profit organization focuses on the educational components of music: jazz theory, history, cultural context, latin/afro/brazilian rhythms, and master classes with internationally recognized musicians.
 Conservatory students are placed in small combos of seven or eight students and rehearse weekly.
-We currently have 58 students in eight classes.
+We currently have 85 students in 12 classes.
 One or more conservatory students is featured every Wednesday in the Young Lions Series at Panama 66 at the San Diego Museum of Art.
 In addition, conservatory combos perform at Jazz @ The Jacobs, Adams Avenue Street Fair, KSDS Jazz 88.3 Live Series, and festivals throughout the state.
 Students also have the opportunity to record at Lost Ark Studios, a professional recording studio.
-Classes are taught by Gilbert Castellanos, Rob Thorsen, and Ian Buss.
+Classes are taught by Gilbert Castellanos, Rob Thorsen, Charlie Arbelaez, and Bob Boss.

 In his youth, Gil was provided many opportunities by established jazz musicians, and he has performed with Dizzy Gillespie, Horace Silver, Nancy Wilson, George Benson, Diana Krall, Al Jarreau, Wynton Marsalis, Branford Marsalis, Dr. John, Charlie Hayden, Charles McPherson, John Clayton, and Natalie Cole, just to name a few.